*CPU

 *Class

-- A global variable holding the current class.
-See also OO Concepts,
+A global variable holding the current class.
+See also OO Concepts, class, extend, dm and var and rel.

 : (class +Test)